What is my first lesson like?

 We also use some temporary sounds to help some singers find better placement.
 If they don't need it, we don't give it to them.
 Many singing teachers also use these temporary sounds.

-The likelihood is that we're both heading towards the same thing - less strain (and better range and more ease) - but his experience of SLS might have been limited.
+The likelihood is that this guy and us are all heading towards the same thing - less strain, no cracks, more control, better range, more ease, more power - but his experience of SLS might have been limited.